What is naturopathy?

 Why work with me?

-Many new clients know of me by reputation, from the radio (Health Trip on 3RRR) or my previous practice City Natural Therapies in Melbourne.
-While some clients are referred directly by their GP or health practitioner.
+Many new clients know of me by reputation, including from 20 years on radio (Health Trip on 3RRR) or my previous practice City Natural Therapies in Melbourne.
+Others are referred directly by their GP or health practitioner.

 Due to my training and experience, I don’t hesitate to refer to medical professionals if further investigation is needed.
 Effective healthcare is usually a collaborative process, so it can be helpful to work with a naturopath who provides an overview of you as an individual (rather than a collection of diseases), and health advocacy if required.